meshtastic/meshtastic/website/docs/software/device/critical-faults.md

 sidebar_label: Critical error codes
 ---

-## CriticalErrorCode
-Error codes for critical errors

-The device might report these fault codes on the screen.
+The device might report these fault codes on the screen, but it will also be outputted on the device serial output.
 If you encounter a fault code, please post on the forum and we'll try to help.

 | Name | Number | Description |
 | ---- | ------ | ----------- |